Gauresh25/ProctorPlus/README.md

 ## Database

-The project uses SQLite by default.
-The database file is located at `ProctorPlus/db.sqlite3`.
+The project uses Postgres hosted on supabase

 ## Additional Documentation